MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 When you've determined your [cloud monitoring strategy](/azure/cloud-adoption-framework/strategy/monitoring-strategy#high-level-modeling), including the cloud deployment models you'll operate, you need to accommodate for monitor strategies.

-The typical cloud deployment models to monitor are:

-- **Public cloud**: When deploying to the global Azure cloud.
-- **Hybrid**: When you have both on-premises and public cloud resources to monitor.
-A common scenario is that you're gradually migrating to the cloud, which means you need to monitor a hybrid environment.
-- **Private cloud**: When you operate a private cloud like Azure Stack.
+The typical cloud deployment models to monitor are **public cloud** for when deploying to the global Azure cloud, **hybrid** for when you have both on-premises and public cloud resources, and **private cloud** for when you operate a private cloud, for example Azure Stack.

 During the implementation of a cloud deployment model monitoring strategy, evaluate these points:

-- **Commitments on existing monitoring platforms**: Evaluate if you maintain a commitment to [System Center Operations Manager](/system-center/scom/key-concepts) or any other enterprise monitoring platform.
-Sometimes you have existing commitments because another platform is already integrated with your IT operations processes, knowledge, and expertise, and it would be more costly to change for these reasons.
+- **Existing commitments**: Evaluate if you maintain a commitment to an existing enterprise monitoring platform, like [System Center Operations Manager](/system-center/scom/key-concepts).
+You might have existing commitments on other platforms because they are already integrated with your IT operations processes, knowledge, and expertise, and it would be more costly to change for these reasons.
 - **Monitoring needs**: Do you monitor workloads and infrastructure on-premises only, both on-premises and in the public cloud, or just in the cloud?
 - **Modernizing IT operations**: Does your monitoring strategy include modernizing IT operations and move to our cloud monitoring services and solutions?
 - **Critical systems**: Do you have air-gapped or physically isolated systems?
 Do you have systems hosted in a private cloud, or on physical hardware that needs to be monitored?